 Ragu vs Bolognese: a Sausage Ragù

-The ragù vs Bolognese controversy is one that is going to stick with us for a while.
+And know that the ragù vs Bolognese controversy is one that will stick with us for a while.
 Can a pasta sauce made with lentils be called a Bolognese?
 Is chocolate hummus really hummus?
 How do foods get their names?

 What’s the difference between ragù and Bolognese?

-Pour at least a sip of wine before you add it to the pot (Panel #4) to check if it is “corked.”
+Tip from the wise quacker: pour at least a sip of wine before you add it to the pot to check if it is “corked.”
 Some people say that corking happens in up to 1 in 10 bottles of wine!
 Corked wine can taste sour or vinegary and is said to smell like wet cardboard or wet dog.
-So there may be a reason why you didn’t like that wine you had.

 Add the tomatoes and cook slowly for at least 30 minutes (Panel #5).
 You can see from that shimmering picture why you might want to skim the fat from the surface.
 Or, if you don’t want to use the sauce immediately, cool it overnight and then remove the fat once it has solidified.

-When you mix the sauce and al dente pasta in the pan and heat the combination together before serving (Panel #6), the pasta absorbs some of the sauce.
+When you mix the sauce and al dente pasta in the pan and heat the combination together before serving, the pasta absorbs some of the sauce.
 It gives your pasta better flavor and texture.
-Please don’t skip this step when you make pasta.
+Please don’t skip this step, regardless of whether you’re making something like this hot sausage pasta or a cold orzo pesto pasta salad.

-A ragout is a meat stew, not a sauce intended for pasta.
+A ragout is a meat stew, not a pasta sauce.

 Yes.
-The ragù freezes perfectly and can be defrosted on the stove top.
+The ragù freezes perfectly in a Tupperware-type container once cool and can be defrosted on the stove top or microwave.

 Yes!
 There is nothing complicated about this meal.
 You just want to cook it slowly, so it takes a bit of time.